Einhorn's Greenlight sells some positions, covers prominent shorts

-NEW YORK (Reuters) - Hedge fund manager David Einhorn, whose Greenlight Capital suffered its worst year ever in 2018, told investors that he had made some changes to the portfolio, including selling Bayer (BAYGn.DE), Mylan (MYL.O)and Perrigo (PRGO.N) last year.
+NEW YORK, Jan 23 (Reuters) - Hedge fund manager David Einhorn, whose Greenlight Capital suffered its worst year ever in 2018, told investors that he had made some changes to the portfolio, including selling Bayer, Mylan and Perrigo last year.

 He remains short electric car maker Tesla and said he expects the company to face a “shortage of demand.”